Next: , Previous: Motion, Up: Top

 c-basic-offset

-This style variable of CC mode controls how many columns in the level of indentation.
-By default this is 4 spaces in PHP mode (and in CC mode).
+This style variable of C mode controls how many columns in the level of indentation.
+By default this is 4 spaces in PHP mode (and in C mode).

 indent-tabs-mode